 Tricycles remain to be the most popular motorized mode of transportation here.
 You will see them running along major and smaller streets around the island, and it is best taken if you need to go to areas away from White Beach.
-A number of them will ask you to rent the entire tricycle for your trip, instead of taking in other passengers along the way — expect to pay higher for this.
+A number of them will ask you to rent the entire tricycle for your trip instead of taking in other passengers along the way.
+Expect to pay more for this.

 Food and Drinks

-There are limitless dining and drinking options in Boracay, wherever you may be staying at.
+There are limitless dining and drinking options in Boracay, wherever you may be staying.
 Because of its large international market, different cuisine types are being offered around the island.
 Budget travelers can find local eateries and fast food joints, mostly inside D’Mall and around Stations 2 and 3.
-More upscale cafes and buffet restaurants can be found along the White Beach front.
-You also don’t want to miss out on visiting D’Talipapa, a wet market where you can choose among a wide selection of fresh seafood and have them cooked in whatever way you want in many of the restaurants inside.
+More upscale cafes and buffet restaurants can be found along White Beach.
+You also don’t want to miss out on visiting D’Talipapa, a wet market where you can choose from a wide selection of fresh seafood and have them cooked in whatever way you want in many of the restaurants inside.

 Both drinking and smoking at the beach are strictly prohibited.
-There are designated smoking areas, but it is best to keep the drinks and cigarettes inside bar or hotel premises, in accordance with their own rules.
+There are designated smoking areas, but it is best to keep the drinks and cigarettes inside the bar or hotel premises in accordance with their own rules.

 Best Neighborhoods to Stay in Boracay

-Anywhere by and near the White Beach is a great spot to stay when in Boracay.
+Anywhere by and near White Beach is a great spot to stay when in Boracay.
 If you can splurge on beachfront accommodations, you will have the most glorious sight of its immaculate white sand as you step out of your hotel.
-Although hotels here are more luxurious, Station 1 offers a more expansive and less crowded shoreline.
+Although hotels here are more luxurious, Station 1 offers a less crowded shoreline.

-You may also choose to stay in Bulabog Beach, also known as the back beach, to see adventure-seekers getting into different water sports action.
+You may also choose to stay in Bulabog Beach, also known as the back beach, to see adventure-seekers trying different water sports.